Reverse Osmosis Water Filtration System

 Osmosis and Reverse Osmosis

-Osmosis is a naturally occurring phenomenon that occurs when two solutions with different concentrations are separated by a semipermeable membrane.
+A naturally occurring phenomenon that occurs when two solutions with different concentrations are separated by a semipermeable membrane is called osmosis.
+The semipermeable membrane is expected to be permeable to the solvent and not to the solute.

-In the natural osmosis process, a solvent will migrate from a low solute concentration (high water potential) to a high solute concentration (low water potential).
-Osmosis occurs when plant roots absorb water from the soil and our kidneys absorb water from our blood.
+In the natural osmosis process, a solvent will migrate from a low solute concentration (high potential) to a high solute concentration (low potential).
+For example, osmosis occurs when plant roots absorb water from the soil and our kidneys absorb water from our blood.

 The reduction in the Gibbs free energy of the system is the driving force for the movement of the solvent.
 Osmotic pressure is generated due to the movement of solvent from lower to higher concentration regions.